1884 United States presidential election in Pennsylvania

 The 1884 United States presidential election in Pennsylvania took place on November 4, 1884, as part of the 1884 United States presidential election.
-Voters chose 30 representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose thirty representatives, known as electors, to the Electoral College, who voted for president and vice president.

 Pennsylvania voted for the Republican nominee, James G. Blaine, over the Democratic nominee, Grover Cleveland.
 Blaine won Pennsylvania by a margin of 9.51%.

-This was the first time since 1824 that the national winner of the election did not carry Pennsylvania, and the first time since 1800 that Pennsylvania voted for a candidate who lost both the electoral and national popular vote (In 1824, it cast its vote for Andrew Jackson, who won the popular vote but lost in the contingent house election).
+This election was the first since the 1824 United States presidential election in Pennsylvania that the national winner of the election did not carry Pennsylvania, and the first time since 1796 that Pennsylvania voted for a candidate who lost both the electoral and national popular vote.
+(In 1824, Pennsylvania cast its vote for Andrew Jackson, who won the popular vote but lost in the contingent house election.)
+This was also the first time that a Democrat won without carrying the state.